mattjennings/mdsvex-relative-images/README.md

 # 🖼️ mdsvex-relative-images

-This plugin allows you to reference images, videos, and other assets using relative paths directly from your MDsveX files.
+This plugin allows you to reference images, videos, and other assets using relative paths and aliases directly from your MDsveX files.

 ## 🛠️ Install